writechoiceorg/rocketlawyer/pages/upgrading_to_rocketdocument_v2.md

-This guide will help you quickly upgrade from RocketDocument v1 to v2, ensuring your integration remains compatible with the latest version.
-Follow these steps to update your setup.
+This guide is designed to help you seamlessly upgrade from RocketDocument v1 to v2, ensuring that your integration stays compatible with the latest features and improvements.
+It is specifically tailored for users of the embedded RocketDocument UX component.

+Please note that other APIs related to authentication, binders, sign, and events will remain on version 1 (v1) and should continue to be accessed through their v1 endpoints.
+Follow the steps outlined below to update your setup effectively.

 # Step 1: Update API Endpoints

 Update all your RocketDocument API endpoints from v1 to v2.
 Here are some key examples:

 | Endpoint Name | Old Endpoint | New Endpoint |